electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/knowledgeexchange/faq/_index.md

 ## Consumption & Range

 - What is the most efficient recupperation mode
-- Why is my car showing lower range than advertised?
+- Why is my car showing lower range than advertised at 100%?